These Peanut Butter Caramel Cookies with Chocolate Chips are soft chewy peanut butter cookies studded with chocolate chips and filled with caramel.

 - While the dough is chilling, unwrap the twelve caramels and cut each one in half.

 - Remove the dough from the refrigerator and roll the dough into balls, about 2 tablespoons of dough each.
-The dough may be a bit crumbly but will become smoother as you roll it.

 - Break each dough ball in half and sandwich a piece of caramel between the two haves.
 Smooth the two halves together by rolling the dough between your hands to make a smooth ball.
 Make sure the caramels are completely sealed inside.
 Place the balls on the baking sheet leaving at least 2 inches in between each cookie.
 Flatten the balls slightly with your hand to help them spread.